Wells Fargo (WFC)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-Over the last five years, Wells Fargo has averaged an ROE of 10.3%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for Wells Fargo.
+Over the last five years, Wells Fargo has averaged an ROE of 10.5%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-10. Key Takeaways from Wells Fargo’s Q3 Results
+10. Key Takeaways from Wells Fargo’s Q4 Results

-It was good to see Wells Fargo narrowly top analysts’ revenue expectations this quarter, leading to an EPS beat.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income slightly missed.
-Zooming out, we think this was a decent quarter.
-The stock traded up 2.9% to $81.17 immediately after reporting.
+It was good to see Wells Fargo narrowly top analysts’ tangible book value per share expectations this quarter.
+On the other hand, its revenue missed.
+Overall, this was a mixed quarter.
+The stock traded down 1.1% to $92.51 immediately following the results.

 11. Is Now The Time To Buy Wells Fargo?

-Wells Fargo falls short of our quality standards.
-First off, its revenue growth was weak over the last five years.
+Wells Fargo doesn’t pass our quality test.
+For starters, its revenue growth was weak over the last five years.
 And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its declining net interest margin shows its loan book is becoming less profitable.
 On top of that, its net interest income growth was weak over the last five years.

 Wells Fargo’s P/B ratio based on the next 12 months is 1.7x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.